What is immobility?

 Why does immobility increase the risk for osteoporosis?

 When someone is immobile, the cells that make bone (osteoblasts) are not able to work as well.
 In addition, there is more activity of the cells that breakdown bone (osteoclasts).
-Studies in people on bed rest have shown drastic bone loss.
+People on bed rest have shown to experience drastic bone loss.
 During bed rest there is an increased loss of calcium and phosphorus in the urine and often higher blood calcium levels.
 If the person regains mobility, many of these blood and urine tests will return to normal and bone loss will stop.

 How do I know if I am at increased risk for osteoporosis for other reasons?